DiegoSalas27/BookStore-Web-App/README.md

 5.- run the Spring Boot project.
 6.- git bash in the store-front root folder and run the "ng serve --port 4201" command.

-At this point you shouls be able deploy the web application.
+At this point you should be able deploy the web application.